 So, if you have an email urging you to take action immediately, the chances are it is a phishing scam and can be ignored.

 Be very wary of emails with attachments.

-Businesses or your bank would never ordinarily email information out to you as an attachment.
+Businesses or your bank would never ordinarily email account or private information out to you as an attachment.
 Rather they would ask you to visit your online account to see documents there.

 Frequently, these will claim to be bills, important documents, or contain information about money you can claim.
 Such attachments are almost always malicious and will frequently download malware onto your device.

-If you see an email with attachments of this kind, never open the attachment.
+If you see an email message with attachments of this kind, never open the attachment.